ryanwestby/ryanwestby.github.io/_posts/2018-07-26-facing-hell.md

 So Chris, who had been climbing for less than 2 years, messaged me, who had also been climbing for less than 2 years, to let me know to cross my fingers and hope we get into Hell.

-We ended up winning a supplementary lottery in August, which is about 3 months after most people find out they got in.
-It also meant would have just 6 weeks to prepare for one of the most grueling and intense events that either of us have ever been through.
+We ended up winning a supplementary lottery in August, about 3 months later than most people find out they’ve won entry.
+This meant we would have just 6 weeks to prepare for one of the most grueling and intense events that either of us have ever been through.

 Again, at this point, I was still very much a beginner climber.
-I still am, but I was then too.
+I still am, but at that time even more so.
 My climbing technique was still unrefined and I didn’t know anything about climbing training.
-Luckily I had got my belay cert earlier that year.
-An even bigger stroke of luck was meeting the guy who taught us how to belay.
+Luckily I had learned to belay earlier that year when I began taking an interest in sport climbing.
+And an even bigger stroke of luck was meeting the guy who taught us.

 ## Enter AntiGravity

-Juan Rodriguez, a Portland local and climber of ~20 years, just so happened to own a [climbing shop](https://antigravityequipment.com/), and had specialized knowledge in climbing technique and training programs to teach people how to send.
-He immediately put us on an endurance training program that had Chris and I in the gym  4 times a week, mercilessly and aggressively pumping out our arms ~4-6 hours per sesh.
-My girlfriend, Shan, also joined in on the fun, despite not getting in the comp, because, in her words, “you’re not going to learn how to crush without me.”
+Juan Rodriguez, Portlander and climber of ~20 years and business owner of a [gear shop](https://antigravityequipment.com/) at the local rock gym, had a specialized knowledge in technique and training programs teaching us newbies how to ‘send.
+Juan was our instructor for an introductory belay course, and when the time came to prepare for 24HHH, we knew we would need help from someone like him if we had any chance at reaching our comp goals.
+Juan gladly agreed to the challenge and, with maximum stoke, immediately put us on an endurance program that had Chris and I in the gym 4 times a week, mercilessly and aggressively pumping our arms ~4-6 hours per sesh.
+My girlfriend, Shan, also joined in on the fun because despite the fact that she wouldn’t be competing, she told us “you’re not going to learn how to crush this hard without me.”

 ## Goals